FedeBacelar/banking-ecosystem/infra/keycloak/themes/README.md

 banking/login
 ```

 The theme is responsible only for authentication screens rendered by Keycloak.
-Banking product screens belong to the future frontend and should not be implemented inside Keycloak.
+Banking product screens belong to `banking-web` and are not implemented inside Keycloak.

 Current covered screens: